 - To specify the details about the issue submitted by your customer and distribute support queries between most qualified agents;

-- If you gather customer ideas around your software, you may ask what feature customer request relates to and priority of its implementation.
+- If you gather customer ideas around your software, you may ask what feature customer request relates to and the priority of its implementation.

-Below we'll walk you through the details how to build dependent forms.
+Below we'll walk you through the details on how to build dependent forms.
 Before we start, make sure you added all ticket or topic fields that can be set as parent fields.
-Check out the article on basics of fields and properties in UseResponse.
+Check out the article on the basics of fields and properties in UseResponse.

 You can associate dependent fields only with custom fields of select type.

 Once you have custom fields with drop-down options, you can add extra questions customers have to answer based on a particular response.
 Follow the next steps: